pratyakshm/WinRice/doc/Settings.md

 ### UTC Time

-If your device has Windows and Linux dual booted, its recommended to make Windows OS follow the UTC time in order to avoid time differences with Linux.
+If your device has Windows and Linux dual booted, its recommended to make Windows OS use UTC time when following BIOS time in order to avoid time differences with Linux.

 However, some reports have shown that this modification might (unintentionally) make the device not display the correct time.